ventus-ag/documentation/content/tutorials-advanced/working-with-openstack-api.md

 ## Configure credentials file
 Take an example template below to configure your credentials file, you need to adjust only:

-* OS_USERNAME - User email used to login to Ventus Cloud;
+* OS_USERNAME - User email used to login to Cloud Console;
 * OS_PASSWORD - User's password;
-* OS_PROJECT_ID - Id of created projects in Ventus Cloud; can be found on the project details page;
+* OS_PROJECT_ID - Id of created projects in Cloud Console; can be found on the project details page;
 * OS_AUTH_URL - Endpoint to the region where your project created.

 ```